 Within the community, you can switch between absolute values and percentages (so it is better to see the differences between settlements or districts in the city).

 The corresponding icons on the right allow you to expand this tablet to full screen, or close it.

 The arrows next to the language name in the table allow you to sort the data by language (quickly find where are the least or the most speakers of respective language).

 The search at the top left allows you to search for any settlement (or amalgamated territorial community).
 You can start entering a name and suggestions will appear.
 After selecting the desired option, a mark will appear on the map – where the settlement or community is located.
 The names of settlements of 2001 (before decommunization) are used.

 Note that the scale on the cartogram is different for each language – ranges are generated automatically to show regional differences most clearly.

 In addition to interactive visualization, we also publish the underlying data set.

 The existence of such detailed data makes it possible not only to better and more thoroughly understand the historical language situation in Ukraine, but also to analyze them in comparison with other data.
 In particular, the relationship between the spread of a native language and the elections results can be researched.
 Detailed electoral data collected, processed and presented within the framework of the project “Electoral Memory” (ukr.vote) provide an opportunity to research and study them in terms of polling stations, settlements, communities, districts.

-The Electoral Memory project is held by the Ukrainian Center for Public Data with the support of the National Endowment for Democracy (NED), USA.
+The Electoral Memory project is maintained by the Ukrainian Center for Social Data with the support of the National Endowment for Democracy (NED), USA.